Compatible with mobile devices and tablets

 burnt cracked eggs

-Here are the top 5 food items to always throw away on their expiration date.
+Here are the top 5 expired foods not to eat.
+Always throw away these items on their expiration date.

 1. Jarred Condiments